tidy-finance/website/docs/50_parametric_portfolio_policies.md

 We first compute `characteristic_tilt`, the tilting values $\frac{1}{N_t}\theta'\hat{x}_{i, t}$ which resemble the deviation from the benchmark portfolio.
 Next, we compute the benchmark portfolio `weight_benchmark`, which can be any reasonable set of portfolio weights.
 In our case, we choose either the value or equal-weighted allocation.
 `weight_tilt` completes the picture and contains the final portfolio weights `weight_tilt = weight_benchmark + characteristic_tilt` which deviate from the benchmark portfolio depending on the stock characteristics.

 The final few lines go a bit further and implement a simple version of a no-short sale constraint.
 While it is generally not straightforward to ensure portfolio weight constraints via the parameterization, we simply normalize the portfolio weights such that they are enforced to be positive.
-Finally, we make sure that the normalized weights sum up to one again.
-We do so by
+Finally, we make sure that the normalized weights sum up to one again:
 $$w_{i,t}^+ = \frac{\max(0, w_{i,t})}{\sum\limits_{j=1}^{N_t}\max(0, w_{i,t})}.$$